singaround/songbook/songs/the-last-leviathan-the-last-leviathan.md

 >***My soul has been torn from me and I am bleeding\
 My heart it has been rent and I am crying\
 For the beauty around me pales and I am screaming\
-I am the last of the Great Whales and I am dying.***
+I am the last of the great whales and I am dying.***

 Last night I heard the cry of my last companion\
 The roar of the harpoon gun, then I was alone\